droglenc/NCNRS349/resources/Syllabus-Current.md

 Module preparation guide answers and assignments not submitted by the due date time will generally not be accepted.
 However, I will accept up to two late assignments as long as they are sent to me (as a PDF) before I post the assignment answer key (which I often due immediately after the assignment is due).

 #### Monitoring Your Grade
 Grades on individual module preparation guides and assignments can be found on the class Gradescope page ([quick link on class homepage](../){:target="_blank"}).
-I will update your percentage grades for the Preparation Guides, Module Assignments, and Attendance on mycourses.northland.edu ([quick link on class homepage](../)) periodically (I will send you a message when I do), which will then show your grade as of that time.
-You can also compute your overall grade at any time by entering your percentage scores in the table above for completed assessments.
+I will update your percentage grades for the Preparation Guides, Engagement, Module Assignments, and Exams on mycourses.northland.edu ([quick link on class homepage](../)) periodically (I will send you a message when I do), which will then show your grade as of that time.
+You can also compute your overall grade at any time by entering your percentage scores in the [table above](#grading) for completed assessments.
 To project your future grade, also include percentages for future assessments.

 #### Incomplete Grades
 An incomplete grade will be given ONLY in extreme circumstances that are beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
 This is in accordance with [Northland College policy](https://my.northland.edu/student-policies/academic-policies/#grades){:target="_blank"} (scroll down to "Incomplete Grades").

 #### Midterm Grades
 I will submit a "midterm grade" for you approximately half-way through the semester.
 This grade will by my best guess at your lowest possible final grade.
-I assign this "worst-case" midterm grade because I believe that it is better to know the worst rather than the best-case scenario at that point of the semester and the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
+I assign this "worst-case" midterm grade because mid-term grades have no meaning beyond letting you know where you stand in the class and I believe that it is better to know the worst rather than the best-case scenario at that point.
 Of course, see me if you have questions about your midterm grade.

 #### Working Together
 You may **WORK TOGETHER** on module preparations and assignments but you must **INDEPENDENTLY PRODUCE** what you turn in.
 In other words, you may discuss assignments together and even make plans for how to answer the questions or perform the calculations together, but the calculations must be your own and your written answers must be in your own words.
 It is also fine to compare *independently produced* answers as long as you discuss how to correct incorrect answers rather than just copying another person's answer.
 Also, note that one need not copy verbatim someone else's work to violate this policy; i.e., a slight change to someone else's answer is not acceptable.